skinny-k/KrabbenhoftScott_ATCM4368/KrabbenhoftScott_HW01/Builds/README.txt

 # Aim   - Mouse
 # Shoot - LMB
 # Space - Jump
-# Esc   - Quit
+# Esc   - Toggle Pause
+# M     - Toggle Music

 ### Innovations ###
 # Added a simple Pawn enemy to harass players while boss is stationary
 # Used particle trigger system to cull particles used by the lasers
+# Special limited ammunition may be picked up from enemy drops
+# Used singleton pattern for MusicPlayer
+# Implemented game pause functionality

 ### TO-DO ###
-# Implement multiple projectile types
+# Can pause menu work with a singleton GameController?